energychain/corrently-charge/README.md

 *If we would know the goals the driver has by time of connecting to our charging point, we could optimize our  energy dispatch for the charging session.*

+### Goals
+- integrate local generation (eq. photovoltaics) into tariffs
+- reduce scope2 greenhouse gas emissions for customers
+- ensure regulatory compliance
+- consult clients using data driving transparency
+- expedite adoption of eMobility by providing  state of the art CX

 ## Installation
 ```